grape-oauth2/grape_oauth2/README.md

 ## Contributing

-You are very welcome to help improve grape_oauth2 if you have suggestions for features that other people can use.
+You are very welcome to help improve `grape_oauth2` if you have suggestions for features that other people can use.

 To contribute:

 1. Fork the project.
-2. Create your feature branch (`git checkout -b my-new-feature`).
+1. Create your feature branch (`git checkout -b my-new-feature`).
-3. Implement your feature or bug fix.
+1. Implement your feature or bug fix.
-4. Add documentation for your feature or bug fix.
+1. Add documentation for your feature or bug fix.
-5. Run <tt>rake doc:yard</tt>.
-If your changes are not 100% documented, go back to step 4.
-6. Add tests for your feature or bug fix.
+1. Add tests for your feature or bug fix.
-7. Run `rake` to make sure all tests pass.
+1. Run `rake` to make sure all tests pass.
-8. Commit your changes (`git commit -am 'Add new feature'`).
+1. Commit your changes (`git commit -am 'Add new feature'`).
-9. Push to the branch (`git push origin my-new-feature`).
+1. Push to the branch (`git push origin my-new-feature`).
-10. Create new pull request.
+1. Create new pull request.

 Thanks.